 While on one hand SmartFarm® empowers key actors in the organisation to monitor risks and make proactive, planned and responsive decisions on the go with its smart, actionable insights on an interactive dashboard, it also enables farm managers to keep track of which farmer is in need of what advice when.
 One of the major challenges that are unique to the cultivation of coffee and other plantation crops is that unlike seasonal ones such as maize, paddy or most vegetables, these are perennial crops that need year-round attention.
 Coffee cherries of the same plant could ripen at different times, which means that farmers need to scour the farm every once in a few days to pick the cherries that are just ripe.
 Picking unripe or overripe cherries can severely impact the flavour of the coffee, and even one of them in a sample could result in a considerable loss to the coffee producers.

-CropIn’s platform enables the farm managers to have a clear picture of the farm’s condition and provide timely advice and adequate know-how to farmers, based on the crop’s health and predictive information on harvest date, quantity, and quality of harvest.
-The growers are thus able to receive timely and personalised advice for their respective crops on package of practices (agri-input plans, intercropping, etc.) as well as smart weather and other satellite-based advisory, which helps them make farming more climate-smart, sustainable and rewarding.
+CropIn’s platform enables the farm managers to have a clear picture of the farm’s condition and provide timely advice and adequate know-how to farmers, based on the crop’s health and predictive information on harvest date, quantity, and quality of the harvest.
+The growers are thus able to receive timely and personalised advice for their respective crops on the package of practices (agri-input plans, intercropping, etc.) as well as smart weather and other satellite-based advisories, which helps them make farming more climate-smart, sustainable and rewarding.

-In addition, SmartRisk™, CropIn’s AI/ML powered decision intelligence solution provides satellite-imagery-based analytics to regularly monitor crop performance at a regional level.
+In addition, SmartRisk®, CropIn’s AI/ML-powered decision intelligence solution provides satellite-imagery-based analytics to regularly monitor crop performance at a regional level.
 The future-proof application predicts expected crop stage based on sowing timelines and weather conditions, and helps understand crop health and failure patterns based on historical and current performance of farm plot.
 This future-ready farming solution facilitates coffee farmers to manage and monitor crops in a more accurate, affordable and scalable manner with the help of structured data aggregation and predictive and prescriptive intelligence delivered to individual growers.